 export PATH=$PATH:/opt/maven/bin

-Successfully running the above commands should install Maven 3.8.x.
-To verify that the install was successful, open a new terminal and run the following command:
+Successfully running the above commands should install Maven 3.9.9.
+To verify that the install was successful, run the following command:

 mvn --version